Alpha-Stochastic-Research/asr-theory-of-speculation/README.md

 This repository is released under the MIT License.

-You are free to use, modify and distribute the code under the terms of the license.
+You are free to use, modify, and distribute the code under the terms of the license.

 See: